 “At Sandhurst I really was a woman in a man’s world” Leona Barr-Jones, founder, Focus7

-Leona Barr-Jones trained as an Army officer at Sandhurst in the early 1990s when women officers were paid less than men, being gay could result in a court martial and getting pregnant wasn’t an option.
+Leona Barr-Jones trained as an Army officer at Sandhurst when women officers were paid less than men, being gay could result in a court martial and getting pregnant wasn’t an option.
 Following high-profile roles inside and outside the forces, she became a Fellow of the IoD and now runs a successful brand-led marketing consultancy with her wife.

 I am a woman and a member of the LGBTQ+ community, so I like to think I am a role model for quite a few groups facing discrimination.
 As an officer in the 1990s I was a woman in a man’s world but despite the obvious difficulties around inequality, diversity and inclusion, I loved it.
 Of course, everything has changed now.
 The Navy, Army and RAF are all widely recognised as being positive examples of diverse and inclusive organisations.